hubverse-org/hubDocs/docs/source/coc/enforcement-manual.md

 This information will be collected either in person or in writing.
 The CoC Committee will provide a written summary of the information surrounding the incident.
 All participants will be anonymised in the summary report, referred to as “Community Member 1”, “Community Member 2”, or “Research Team Member 1”.
 The “de-anonymising key” will be kept in a separate file and only accessed to link repeated reports against the same person over time.

 The CoC Committee will aim to have a resolution agreed upon within one week.
-In the event that a resolution can’t be determined in that time, a member of the CoC Committee will respond to the reporter(s) with an update and projected timeline for resolution.
+In the event that a resolution can’t be determined in that time frame, a member of the CoC Committee will respond to the reporter(s) with an update and projected timeline for resolution.

 ## Resolutions